1313e/CMasher/docs/source/user/usage.rst

     A sub-colormap made of :ref:`lilac`, using its central :math:`60\%`.

 .. figure:: images/lilac_qual.png
+    :name: lilac_qual
     :alt: The *lilac* qualitative sub-colormap.
     :width: 100%
     :align: center

     The qualitative sub-colormap made of :ref:`lilac`, using its central :math:`60\%` and 5 colors.

+In order to see what the created sub-colormap actually looks like and whether it maybe requires some small tweaks, you can use the :func:`~cmasher.view_cmap` function to create a simple colormap plot.
+Simply pass the created :obj:`~matplotlib.colors.ListedColormap` object to this function and *CMasher* will show you the colormap, similarly to the figures given above.

 Taking colormap colors
 ----------------------